Taliban seize three more Afghan provincial capitals

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KUNDUZ: The Taliban tightened the noose around northern Afghanistan Sunday, capturing three more provincial capitals as they took their fight to the cities after seizing much of the countryside in recent months.
+KUNDUZ: The Taliban tightened the noose around northern Afghanistan Sunday, capturing three more provincial capitals as they take their fight to the cities after seizing much of the countryside in recent months.

 It has been a perennial target for the Taliban, who briefly overran the city in 2015 and again in 2016 but never managed to hold it for long.
 The ministry of defence said government forces were fighting to retake key installations.
 “The commando forces have launched a clearing operation.
 Some areas, including the national radio and TV buildings, have been cleared of the terrorist Taliban,” it said.